UnoVex11223/Code-Wars/README.md

 # Code-Wars

-Welcome to my personal collection of solutions for problems from CodeWars.
+Welcome to my personal collection of solutions for problems from sites like Codeforces.

 ---

 ## Solutions Index